jmtrafny/card-scanner/index.md

   - Median of recent listings
   - Last sold non-outlier listing
 - 💻 ~~**No Install Required** — Ships as a portable `.exe` (Windows only)~~
-  - Well you can't win them all... you gotta install Tessaract OCR yourself :(
+  - Well you can't win them all... you gotta install Tessaract OCR yourself, it's easy though.
+Instructions are in the ReadMe :)
 - 🧾 **MIT Licensed** — Free to use, hack, and share

 ---